In-patient luxury rehab center in Thailand

 Hallucinogens affect behavior by disrupting communication between brain chemical systems throughout a person’s brain and spinal cord.
 The effects of hallucinogens usually begin within 20 to 90 minutes of ingestion, and they last up to 12 hours, depending on the specific substance.

-Some hallucinogens act on the neurotransmitter serotonin, which controls mood, sexual behavior, sleep, hunger, sensory perception, and other functions.
-Through their influence on serotonin, hallucinogens could alter behavior.
+Certain hallucinogens act on the neurotransmitter serotonin, which controls mood, sexual behavior, sleep, hunger, sensory perception, and other functions.
+Through their influence on serotonin, hallucinogens alter behavior.
 This is particularly pronounced in persons with hallucinogens addiction since they become disoriented, confused, and in a state of psychosis regularly.

 It is important to remember that hallucinogens distort an individual’s perception of reality.
 These drugs are unpredictable and so are their effects.
 When a person’s reality is distorted, their behavior reflects that.
 This results in violent behaviors, aggression, a sense of distance and estrangement, loss of control, flashbacks, and catatonic syndrome.
 The latter refers to cases when a person becomes mute, disoriented, lethargic, and makes repetitive and meaningless movements.